gkantsidis/Posh-VsVars/README.md

 Set-VsVars -Version '11.0'
 ```

-Note a couple of useful points about this cmdlet:

-- The `PROMPT` environment variable is excluded from being overwritten
-- A global variable in the current session ensures that the same
-environment variables haven't been loaded multiple times.
-- `PATH` has duplicate entries removed in an effort to prevent it from
-exceeding the length allowed by the shell (generally 2048 characters)

 ### Get-VsVars

-Will find and load the `vsvars32.bat` file for the latest Visual Studio version
+Will find and load the `vcvarsall.bat` file for the latest Visual Studio version
-installed on the given system, extrapolating it's environment information into a Hash.
+installed on the given system, and returns a list of the changes that the script will make.

 ```powershell
 Get-VsVars